5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 ### The + can be dangerous!

 But wouldn't it be better to use `+` rather than `*` here?
-After all we are not interested in `""` because there is nothing between the two double quotes?
+After all, we are not interested in `""` because there is nothing between the two double quotes?
 Good point except that it does not work:

 ~~~
       '".+"' ⎕R '⍈' ⍠('Greedy' 0) ⊣ 'He said "" and ""'